 I guess Kelly impressed Donovan on that tour, because he accepted our offer to become a Clemson National Scholar and an Honors student and enrolled at Clemson that fall.
 Over the last three years, he certainly impressed everyone at Clemson, with his intellect, his passion for learning, his love of others, his loyalty, his positive energy, and, of course with his incredible smile.

-I speak today not only for myself — as the Director of the National Scholars Program and the Calhoun Honors College I was Donovan’s professor, adviser, and, I dare say, his friend.
+I speak today not only for myself — as the Director of the National Scholars Program and the Clemson University Honors College I was Donovan’s professor, adviser, and, I dare say, his friend.
 But I also speak on behalf of all of those at Clemson — and there were many more than we could count — who were touched by Donovan and whose lives were made richer by his presence.
 I speak for President Jim Barker and the Clemson Board of Trustees; for his professors and advisers and for all the Clemson faculty and staff.
-But above all I speak for Donovan’s fellow students — many of whom are here today — who shared his life inside and outside the classroom, in Clemson and on trips to Spain and Alaska, at the Tiger newspaper; in the Financial Management Department and at the Delta Sigma Pi Business Fraternity; in the National Scholars Program, the Dixon Fellows Program, and the Calhoun Honors College.
+But above all I speak for Donovan’s fellow students — many of whom are here today — who shared his life inside and outside the classroom, in Clemson and on trips to Spain and Alaska, at the Tiger newspaper; in the Financial Management Department and at the Delta Sigma Pi Business Fraternity; in the National Scholars Program, the Dixon Fellows Program, and the Clemson University Honors College.

 To all of us, Donovan was a never-ending source of joy in learning and in life.
 Everyone I’ve spoken to this week remembers the smile.
 He “literally made the world a brighter place,” said one of his fellow students, “and everyone who knew him finds it difficult to think of a time when he was a ‘downer’ or unhappy.”
 But Donovan also had a facial expression that he reserved for when he was in learning mode.
 He would look at you with an intensity that made you realize why you became a professor in the first place.
 Behind that face he was analyzing, processing, and reflecting, deep in the world of ideas that he found so fascinating and compelling.